 Through effectively managing our estate, we strive to reduce the environmental impact of our operational activities and make a positive contribution to the local environment.

-– Professor Phil Gilmartin, Chair of the Sustainability Board and Dean of the Faculty of Science
+– Professor Dylan Edwards, Chair of the Sustainability Board and Pro-Vice-Chancellor of the Faculty of Medicine and Health Sciences

 UEA's Environmental Management System (EMS) was first successfully audited to international standard ISO 14001 in May 2015.
 It has also been awarded the top level of the EcoCampus programme for EMS development within the HE sector, the EcoCampus Platinum Award.

 UEA's Sustainability Team coordinate the delivery of EMS targets, alongside colleagues from across the University.
-A multi-stakeholder Implementation Team is responsible for the delivery and reporting of objectives and targets under each environmental impact area, for example Procurement or Energy & Carbon.
-These Implementation Teams report to the Sustainability Board, and from there to the UEA Executive Team.
+A multi-stakeholder Implementation Team is responsible for the delivery and reporting of objectives and targets under each environmental impact area.
+Implementation Teams are: Energy and Carbon Reduction, Biodiversity, Purchasing, Waste and Water, Sustainable Food; Transport, Engagement and Communications, and Sustainable Labs.
+We also hope to set up a Built Environment Implementation Team in the near future.
+These Implementation Teams include staff and Student Union representatives and report to the Sustainability Board, and from there to UEA Council.

 Core elements of our management system

 - Our Environmental Policy establishes our sustainable environmental management goals and principles of our approach to environmental management.

 - Our sustainability management structure sets responsibilities to ensure we have the resources to achieve our goals.

 - Our Environmental Programme, as determined by each impact area's Implementation Team, helps to deliver commitments in our Environmental Policy.